rfc-editor/errata-report-process/draft-rpc-errata-process.md

 It is necessary to have access control in order to process erratum reports.
 A logged-in SSP is able to edit, verify, or reject any erratum report on an RFC that is the product of their stream.
-Once the SSP has submitted an erratum's final state (Verified or Rejected) and the record entry has been committed to the erratum database, the SSP loses write access to it.
+Once the SSP has submitted an erratum's final state (Verified, Held, or Rejected) and the record entry has been committed to the erratum database, the SSP loses write access to it.
 This is to prevent inadvertent or malicious changes to the database, even if the passwords for some SSP logins may become fairly widely known.
-However, the RPC will always have write access to posted entries and can make later changes if necessary.
+However, the RPC continues to have write access to posted entries and can make later changes if necessary.

 The portal uses HTTPS as a reasonably secure login